 About the Project

 Construction is nearing completion.
-Invasive plant control along the stream was completed in September, 2016.
 The contractor has removed the stone rip rap along stream banks, re-graded the banks, and installed nine living shoreline features.
 A geocell wall, with plantings as part of the wall, was installed along sections of Four Mile Run as well.
 Construction on the new viewing platform is underway.
-Construction on the trail will take place in May, 2017.
+Construction of the trail will take place in June, 2017.

 A trail detour will be in place throughout the construction.
 As part of the construction, the Arlington trail will be completely rebuilt to current standards, including a new sub-base and asphalt surface.
 Improved trail railings and a new observation platform will be installed.
 The detour has been developed in coordination with the City of Alexandria and the local bicycle committees.